music literature movies Index About

 Track Listing: 1.
 Black Sand, 2.
 Pretty Bird, 3.
 The Next Messiah, 4.
 Bad Man’s World, 5.
 Acid Tongue, 6.
 See Fernando, 7.
 Godspeed, 8.
 Carpetbaggers, 9.
 Trying My Best to Love You, 10.
 Jack Killed Mom, 11.
 Sing a Song For Them

-Sometimes unexpected is too superfluous a word to be taken seriously, as if the events leading to the precipice of surprise do not deserve monikers of sneaky or unforeseen at all.
-And yet, surprise, surprise!
-Like the arrival of below zero wind chills in November, surprise!
+Sometimes “unexpected” is too superfluous a term to be taken seriously, as if the events leading to its precipice do not deserve monikers of “sneaky” or “unforeseen” at all.
+And yet, I use the term—unexpected—to describe my reaction to a Jenny Lewis CD that manages to catch me off-guard.
+Like the arrival of below zero wind chills in November, it is quite a surprise.

 “I have this dream where